 My friend from Florida was visiting with his girlfriend for a week.
 They stayed together in Long Island a few days, but being that she had to leave 3 days before the full week ended, we decided my friend would stay with me for the remaining 3 days.

-He had come to visit me before, and we did hike places in the Catskills, which we enjoyed (see those 5 things in the link), but this time around, with 3 days free, and being that we both did not enjoy the city or touring it, we decided to take a road trip and somewhere neither of us had ever been to before.
+He had come to visit me before, and we did hike places in the Catskills, which we enjoyed, but this time around, with 3 days free, and being that we both did not enjoy the city or touring it, we decided to take a road trip and somewhere neither of us had ever been to before.

-We decided that it was best we left VERY early (3 am) and ended up arriving there at 9 a.m right when it was opening and there was NOBODY there, thus allowing us to explore this place without having to wait in line.
+We decided that it was best we left VERY early (3 am) and ended up arriving there at 9 a.m right when Ausable Chasm was opening and there was nobody there, thus allowing us to explore this place without having to wait in line.
 Plus a little bit of rain there helped keep tourists away.
 Either way, it was the perfect start to our trip.

-That mountain you see above is a place I revisited on a future trip, and the hike I did with the same friend, was INCREDIBLE.
+That mountain you see to the right is a place I revisited on a future trip, and the hike I did with the same friend, was truly incredible.

 But once we existed this scenic road, we passed the official Stowe area ski resort and decided it was time to find a place to stay at for the night.
 And the Fairfield by Marriot was where we stayed (in the town of Stowe).